Picture a meadow of colourful flowers, buzzing bees and butterflies.

 From cowslip and selfheal to ragged robin and devil’s-bit scabious, the names of UK native wildflowers reveal their long history in the folklore and culture of Britain.
 Native wildflowers are especially important as many of them have adapted to grow in our climate and environment over hundreds or even thousands of years.

 They have evolved alongside other native wildlife – developing petal shapes, sizes and colours that are particularly attractive to specific pollinators.
+To test your knowledge about them, try taking our quiz.

 But our native wildflowers are in decline.
 Since the 1930s, we’ve lost 97 per cent of UK wildflower meadows, through changes in farming methods and the development of land for property.